 None.
 This car does everything well and needs nothing.

 In a modern world where most sports cars are defined by the options they have, this car is defined by what it doesn’t have.
-Things like four wheel steering, traction control, all wheel drive and tunable suspension just aren’t here.
+Things like four-wheel steering, traction control, all-wheel drive, and manually tuned suspension just aren’t here.
 What this leaves you is an elemental and basic sports car.
 It is quite a visceral experience driving an S2000 since you are part of the car and are in direct control of everything that happens.
-The S2000 defines road manners with nimble handling, high end power and a gearbox that shifts like no other.
+The S2000 defines road manners with nimble handling, high-end power, and a gearbox that shifts like no other.
 The way the Honda S2000 sticks to the road can leave you with quite an intoxicating feeling.
 If you are expecting a posh and luxurious cream puff of a sports car, this isn’t it.
 If you are expecting a nimble car that sticks to the road like no other, then this is the car that will bring a smile to your face each and every time you sit behind the wheel.

 In this car, the fun just begins when other cars are hitting the redline.